cmu-sei/iides/examples/source/example1desc.md

 ## Background and Context

 In the hypothetical case of **Griffin v.
 United States of America**, the defendant, **Oliver Griffin**, faced significant legal repercussions for activities that jeopardized national security.
 The case was adjudicated in the Southern District Court of New York, drawing substantial attention due to the severe implications of Griffin's actions.
-As a former employee of the Central Intelligence Agency (CIA), Griffin was entrusted with sensitive information.
+Griffin was entrusted with sensitive information.
 However, breaches of trust and violations of security protocols led to his indictment on multiple counts of unauthorized access, dissemination of classified information, and interference with judicial processes.

 ## Detailed Charges and Allegations